ReadandProgress/ReadandProgress.github.io/_posts/2023-05-03-pokemon-horizons-first-impressions.md

 ---
 ![Alt-text](https://upload.wikimedia.org/wikipedia/commons/e/e8/Pok%C3%A9mon_Horizons_The_Series_Logo.png)

 The new Pokemon anime series has dropped in Japan! and I have some mostly positive thoughts about it.
-Bear in mind that this post contains spoilers for the first four episodes. give our take.
+Bear in mind that this post contains spoilers for the first three episodes. give our take.

 First of all, I can't believe that The Pokemon Company decided to end the last protagonist's journey.
 I had long resigned myself to the fact that it would never happen, so I was happily surprised!
 A worthwhile change in my opinion, although I don't feel it's the only change to be made to make a suberb Pokemon anime; length and structure are also important, but I digress.